mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 is considered as a blackbox, we consider a protocol implementation as an open system which can be safely extended to support new features in a safe and agile manner.
-Our vision is that such an implementation exposes an internal API which can be leveraged by extensions that we call Plugins in this document.
+Our vision is that such an implementation exposes an internal Plugin API which can be leveraged by extensions that we call Plugins in this document.
 This is illustrated in {{fig-plugins}}.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~